CMB2/CMB2/readme.md

 * Fixed issue where remove file button wouldn't clear the url field. ([#514](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/issues/514))
 * `wysiwyg` fields now allow underscores.
 Fixes some wysiwyg display issues in WordPress 3.8.
 Props [@lswilson](https://github.com/lswilson). ([#491](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/issues/491))
 * Nonce field should only be added once per page. ([#521](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/issues/521))
+* Fix `in_array` issue when a post does not have any saved terms for a taxonomy multicheck. ([#527](https://github.com/WebDevStudios/Custom-Metaboxes-and-Fields-for-WordPress/issues/527))